100 First Foods For Babies

 But if you’re like most parents you’ve probably got a whole lot of questions - what foods do I start with?
 Should I do purees or baby-led weaning?
 How do I prevent choking?
 What about allergens?

-Read on for my pick of the top 100 first foods for babies so you can feel confident introducing a variety of solids to your little one.
+Read on for my pick of the top 100 first foods for babies as a paediatric dietitian, so you can feel confident introducing a variety of solids to your little one.

 Baby-eating-banana